liamlaverty/UmbracoAI/README.md

 `TLDR;`

 1. Install Playwright as admin with `npx playwright install`
-1. Clone this repo and open in VS Code.
+1. Clone/Fork this repo and open in VS Code.
 1. The Umbraco website needs to be running/installed: `dotnet run --project src/MyProject/MyProject.csproj`
 1. Ensure Umbraco MCP config is correct in the file: `/.rulesync/.mcp.json`
 1. Run Rulesync: `npx rulesync generate --targets "*" --features "*"`